-Staff gathered feedback from patients, the public and external partners and a demonstrated commitment to acting on feedback.
+Staff had recently implemented a new system to gather feedback from patients and the public and a demonstrated commitment to acting on feedback.

-The practice gathered feedback from staff through meetings, surveys, and informal discussions.
+The practice gathered feedback from staff through informal discussions and meetings.
 Staff were encouraged to offer suggestions for improvements to the service and said these were listened to and acted on.